Oil rises about 1% on concerns about return of Saudi output

 The global benchmark, however, fell to a low of $63.53 after Reuters reported Saudi Arabia could restore production by early next week.

-A source briefed on the latest developments told Reuters that Saudi Arabia has restored more than 75% of crude output lost after attacks that knocked down 5.7 million barrels per day, or more than half of the kingdom’s oil production, and will return to full volumes by early next week. [nL5N26E2P7]
+A source briefed on the latest developments told Reuters that Saudi Arabia has restored more than 75% of crude output lost after attacks that knocked down 5.7 million barrels per day, or more than half of the kingdom’s oil production, and will return to full volumes by early next week.

 “Although it’s not a foregone conclusion that a response against Iran will occur, the uncertainly about what that may entail is keeping a level of risk premium in prices,” said Anthony Headrick, energy market analyst at CHS Hedging LLC in Inver Grove Heights, Minnesota.